COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Methodology

 \section{Methodology}

-We present COOL, an outlook attention mechanism and architecture, that helps emphasise local information in natural language processing approaches using a neural language model.
+We present COOL, an outlook attention mechanism and architecture, that helps emphasise local information in NLP using a transformer-based model.

-For the sake of clarity, we present the proposed model for the specific task of extractive question answering.
-As we demonstrate in Section~\ref{sec:perf}, this is without loss of generality as COOL applies to any natural language processing task.
+For the sake of clarity, we present the proposed model for a specific task of extractive question answering.

-\section{Architecture}
+\subsection{Architecture}

-Yuan et al.~\shortcite{volo} argued the importance of local information for visual recognition and proposed a vision outlooker (VOLO) to overcome the weakening of local information in representations produced by standard self-attention mechanisms.
-The outlook attention mechanism, the primary component of VOLO, dynamically fine-tunes tokens produced by a self-attention mechanism considering local information from the surrounding tokens.
+Yuan~\etal~\shortcite{volo} argued the importance of local information for visual tasks and proposed VOLO to overcome the weakening of local information in representations produced by the standard self-attention mechanism.
+The outlook attention mechanism, the primary component of VOLO, dynamically fine-tunes pixel token features produced by the self-attention mechanism considering local information from surrounding pixel tokens.

-The generalisation of this idea into a generic outlooker model simply combines a global encoder with a context outlooker.
-COOL is a context outlooker for natural language processing.
-Consequently, for an extractive question answering task, there are three major modules in the architecture of the COOL model: global information encoding by a global encoder, local information encoding via context outlooker, and answer prediction.
-We consider three different modes for integrating global encoding and local augment illustrated in Figure~\ref{fig:more_structures}.
+We present to generalise this idea into NLP as the context outlooker (COOL).
+The overall architecture has three major modules, global encoding by a generic transformer-based encoder, local encoding via the proposed context outlooker, and output layers for the downstream tasks.
+The output layers for an extractive question answering task are for answer prediction.

-The first architecture, to which we refer as \emph{Global-to-Local}, first encodes the question and passage by the global encoder.
-Then, the global embeddings, yielded by the global encoder, go through the context outlooker to enrich the local context information.
-Finally, the start and end positions of the answer are predicted by the answer predictor.

-The second architecture, to which we refer as \emph{Local-to-Global}, is similar to the first structure, yet switches the order of global encoding and local augment.
-Contrast to \emph{Global-to-Local}, this structure first performs local encoding, followed by global encoding.

-The third architecture, to which we refer as \emph{Global-and-Local}, executes global encoding and local encoding parallelly, then integrates the global and local embeddings by concatenating them.
-Subsequently, fuse them by several linear layers, and finally predict the answer positions.
+There are three different modes for integrating global and local encoding illustrated in Figure~\ref{fig:more_structures}, \begin{itemize} \item \emph{Global-to-Local (G2L)}: first encodes the question and passage by the global encoder.
+Then, the yielded global embeddings go through the context outlooker to enrich the local context information.
+Finally, the start and end positions of the answer are predicted in the output layers. \item \emph{Local-to-Global (L2G)}: switches the order of global encoding and local augmentation in the first structure.
+In contrast to \emph{G2L}, \emph{L2G} first conducts local encoding, followed by global encoding. \item \emph{Global-and-Local (G\&L)}: executes global and local encoding parallelly and fuses the integrated global and local embeddings with several linear layers.
+Finally, predict the answer locations. \end{itemize}

-Next, we elaborate the workflow in light of the first structure of \emph{Global-to-Local} in Figure~\ref{fig:diagram}.
+Next, we elaborate the workflow in light of the first structure of \emph{G2L} in Figure~\ref{fig:diagram}.